hgrabows/trace2sql/README.md

 ---

-A tracefile for testing is in examle_tracefile folder.
+A tracefile for testing is in example_tracefile folder.

 ---